 - Undertaking job preparation activities through their NDIS plans.

 At EPIC, we work with each job seeker to discover their strengths and goals and support them to build the skills they need to find and keep a job.
-We can also identify any skills gaps and can offer Deaf people and people with hearing impairment nationally recognised training through EPIC Education Assist, our Registered Training Organisation (RTO #41218), or through other RTOs if needed.
+We can also identify any skills gaps and training courses that will help Deaf people and people with hearing impairment reach their employment goals.

 We know what it takes to help Deaf people and people with a hearing impairment to find a job they love.
 If you would like to find out more about our services, contact us today.